How to get Early Entry and Scholarships into your Dream University?

 Though I am sure you have a long list of amazing qualities anyone can claim their hard work and resilience on an application.
 Give examples and anecdotes of a time when you were resilient.
 Connect with them and really show off who you are as a person.

-Don’t just apply for one university’s early entry or scholarship.
+Do not just apply for one university’s early entry or scholarship.
 There is no limit so be sure to cover all bases, even a few backups.
 You never know when you will change your mind!
-(Many people don’t maximise their chances and make the mistake of only applying to one)
+Many people do not maximise their chances, and make the mistake of only applying to one.

-I made sure to apply for as many scholarships as possible and received a scholarship offer for $28,000 which supports me throughout my time at uni.
+I made sure to apply for as many scholarships as possible and received a scholarship offer for $28,000 which supports me throughout my time at university.
+So I highly recommend doing your research and not losing out on your opportunities!

 UNSW: UNSW Scholarships